-Saying yes out of guilt or an inner belief than you can handle it all has absolutely no benefits to you, your health, your project list or those around you.
+Saying yes out of guilt or an inner belief that you can handle it all has absolutely no benefits to you, your health, your project list, or those around you.

 Recognize first that you are capable … which is why you were approached in the first place.
 And then realise that saying no means you can keep your performance standards so you will be approached again.